Hat, Berehove Raion

 Hat' (Гать, Gát) is a village in Zakarpattia Oblast (province) of western Ukraine.
 It is located approximately 12 km northwest of Berehove, and 16 km southwest of Mukachevo.
 Administratively, the village belongs to the Berehove Raion, Zakarpattia Oblast.
 Historically, the village was first mentioned as Gath in 1374.

 Population

 In 1921, the village had a population of 1,967, mostly Hungarians.
-As of 2012, the population includes 3,150 inhabitants, of which 3,050 (~96,8 percent) are Hungarians.
+As of 2012, the population includes 3,150 inhabitants, out of which, 3,050 (~96.8%) are Hungarians.